adibkhan/Brain.API/README.md

 | Brain.API.ServiceModel | Contains entities, request and response objects
 | Brain.API.UnitTest | Contains sample unit tests

+## Configuration values In App.Config and Web.Config
+* GroupFileName: Name of the group file.
+* PasswordfileName: Name of the password file.
+* GroupFilePath: Location of the groupfile path.
+If this is not available it will default to the application root directory.
+* PasswordfilePath:  Location of the password path.
+If this is not available it will default to the application root directory.
+* LocalHost: Set the local host for the api.
+This is available only in the Brain.API.Console application App.COnfig

 ## Instructions on how to run the API

 ### Without Visual Studio
 * Copy the Installation.zip file from [Installation](https://github.com/adibkhan/Brain.API/tree/master/Installation) to a local folder and unzip.
 * Run the Brain.API.Console exe.
 * Open a browser and go to http://localhost:1234.
-* Under PluginLinks click Swagger UI.
+* Under PluginLinks click Swagger UI (or use any other preferred HTTP client).
 ### With Visual Studio
 * Open the Brain.API.sln file in a Visual Studio 2017.
 * Set Brain.API.Console project as the startup project.
 * Start the console app.
 * Open a browser and go to http://localhost:1234.
-* Under PluginLinks click Swagger UI.
+* Under PluginLinks click Swagger UI (or use any other preferred HTTP client).

-## Configuration values In App.Config and Web.Config
-* GroupFileName: Name of the group file.
-* PasswordfileName: Name of the password file.
-* GroupFilePath: Location of the groupfile path.
-If this is not available it will default to the application root directory.
-* PasswordfilePath:  Location of the password path.
-If this is not available it will default to the application root directory.
-* LocalHost: Set the local host for the api.
-This is available only in the Brain.API.Console application App.COnfig
+** Instructions on how to use swagger is provided in the SwaggerUi tutorial.docx file in [Installation](https://github.com/adibkhan/Brain.API/tree/master/Installation) folder.

 ## Test data
 |	Route|Test data